 - 1/3 cup crumbled goat cheese (the one I use had a dusting of spices)

-- Meanwhile, in a large pot add the butter and olive oil and heat over medium heat, when the butter is melted add the shallots and saute until tender, about 4 min.
+- Meanwhile, in a large pot add 1 Tbsp of butter and olive oil and heat over medium heat, when the butter is melted add the shallots and saute until tender, about 4 min.

 - Add the vermouth and cook until it is evaporated for about 2 min. more.
 Add the reserved mushroom water from the dried mushrooms and reduce to 1/3 cup.
 Stir in the heavy cream and 3 Tbsp. of the herbs.
 Adjust seasoning with salt and pepper.
 Keep warm.